Millions left homeless after Turkey-Syria earthquake as death toll passes 25,000

 Turkey’s president Tayyip Erdogan promised that rebuilding work on cities would begin ‘within weeks’

-Rescuers in Turkey pulled more people from the rubble early on Saturday, as the death toll from the earthquake that has devastated the country and neighbouring Syria passes 25,000.
+Rescuers in Turkey are facing issues with looting and hygiene problems, as the death toll from the earthquake that has devastated the country and neighbouring Syria passes 25,000.

+Volunteers and charities continued to pull people from the rubble on Saturday but are now facing security concerns due to ransacking, prompting two German aid organisations to suspend operations.

+The German International Search and Rescue (ISAR) and Germany’s Federal Agency for Technical Relief (THW) stopped work, citing security problems and reports of clashes between groups of people and gunfire.

 The growing death toll has raised questions over Turkey‘s earthquake planning and response time, and the country’s president, Tayyip Erdogan said, on Friday admitted that authorities should have reacted faster.